stn1slv/markdown-github-stars-updater/README.md

 >- [Redoc (⭐20k)](https://github.com/Redocly/redoc) - An open-source tool for generating documentation from OpenAPI (fka Swagger) definitions, with customizable themes, language support, and branding.

 ## Usage
-The program will update the label links in Markdown file with star counts for each repository link.
+The program updates GitHub links in a Markdown file with their current star counts.
+You must provide a GitHub token via the `GITHUB_TOKEN` environment variable.
+GitHub rate limits apply when fetching repository information.
 #### Build from sources

 1. Clone the repository: